spalmurray/cllamaude-code/README.md

 # cllamaude

 Ollama-powered coding CLI assistant.
 Like Claude Code, but with local models.
+Yes I'm aware you can `ollama launch claude`, this is for fun and learning purposes :)

 ## Setup